ruggeri/tech-notes/randos/1password.md

 - 1Password will let you access your account even if you stop paying them.
 Your account is in "freezed" mode.
-- You can still get your data our of 1Password through either the app or their website.
+- You can still get your data out of 1Password through either the app or their website.
 You can export data as usual.
 - You just can't add new data to a vault.
 - They claim that they will _never_ delete a freezed account!
-- Source: I contacted 1Password directly to ask them about this.
+- Source: I contacted 1Password directly by email in 2023-05-XX to ask them about this.

 ## Account loss?